 A Modular, Environmentally Friendly Tiny House Flat-Pack Kit

-Developed as a cost effective solution to your need for extra space and alternative housing.
+Tiny houses developed as a cost-effective solution to your need for extra space, alternative housing or rental income.

 The Golley House as an ADU

 Homeowners often need extra space for many reasons, but home renovations or moving to a larger home can be time consuming and expensive.
 An alternative option is to create that extra space with a GOLLEY HOUSE.
 Golley Houses are zoned as Accessory Dwelling Units (ADUs), which are independent dwelling structures that provide additional space or stand-alone housing on the same lot as a detached single-family home.
 ADUs provide self-contained spaces for living, working, and playing.
 Use your GOLLEY HOUSE as an apartment for an aging parent or child returning home.
 Earn additional income with a rental unit, or build your dream cottage or cabin at the lake or mountains.
 Create your own workspace with a home office, or build your dream art studio.
 The possibilities are endless and affordable.
 Cost controls, efficient manufacturing methods and environmentally sensitive materials make the GOLLEY HOUSE an affordable alternative housing option.